Chupkaornis: Description

 Diagnostic traits of Chupkaornis include a finger-like projected tibiofibular crest of femur, deep, emarginated lateral excavation with a sharply defined edge of the ventral margin of the thoracic vertebrae, and the heterocoelous articular surface of the thoracic vertebrae.
+Its body length was estimated at 70 cm to 80 cm.
+Its legs were probably webbed, which allowed it to swim.

 Phylogeny

 Chupkaornis is recovered by Tanaka et al. (2017) as more derived than the Cenomanian-age form Pasquiaornis, but less advanced than Brodavis and Baptornis.
+The following cladogram shows the taxonomic position of Chupcaornis according to Hokkaido University: